ruromero/exhort/README.md

 The supported Package URL types depends on each external provider.

-- OSV and OSS Index don't have any limitation on the type used.
+- TPA, OSV and OSS Index don't have any limitation on the type used.
 - Snyk: Given the limitations of the API endpoint currently being used only supports the following PackageURL types:
   - Maven (`maven`)
   - Gradle (`gradle`)